ArtifactForms/MeshLibCore/README.md

 mesh.addVertex(-1, 0, -1);
 ```

-After adding the vertices they are at an indexed position within the mesh.
+The added vertices are now at an indexed position within the mesh.

 ```
      3              0